Razorwings18/Medieval-Dynasty-Speak-Up/README.md

 You can now close the ReShade overlay.

 8. In MDSU's folder, find the file "reshade_config.json" and open it (preferrably with Notepad or Notepad++)
-9. Change use_reshade to "True"
+9. Change use_reshade to "true" (IMPORTANT: MUST BE ALL LOWERCASE.
+E.G., do NOT enter "True" or "TRUE")
-10. Change screenshot_key to the string that represents the key you chose in STEP 2.
-See the included "key_reference.txt" to find the string.
+10. Change screenshot_key to the string that represents the key that you chose in STEP 2.
+See the included "key_reference.txt" to find the appropriate string.

 That's it.
 Now, in the game, use the NUMBER KEYS to select dialogue options.
-MDSU won't work if you click the options with your mouse.
+MDSU *won't work* if you click the options with your mouse.